 During stabilization of soils with admixtures, the most important observations shall be the amount of admixture and water mixed into the soil, the amount of mixing performed, and the amount of compaction effort used on the fill.
 The moisture content and density of the fill shall be determined in the field.
 The curing time and conditions shall also be recorded.
 Samples shall be taken for laboratory testing.

-Method of admixture stabilization shall be approved by the .
+Method of admixture stabilization shall be approved by the Project Manager.

 Jet grout columns